 "Power flows through governing bodies, social institutions, and micro-interactions, all of which engage with technologies of the time."- Jenny Davis, Apryl Williams, and Michael W Yang

 2021.
 Algorithmic reparation.
 Big Data & Society, 8(2), 20539517211044808.

 “I agree to the terms of service” is perhaps the most falsely given form of consent, often leaving individuals powerless in cases of algorithmic harm i.e. incidents experienced by individuals and communities that lead to social, material, or ecological harms, resulting from algorithmic systems and interactions between human and algorithmic actors.

-We offer an interdisciplinary multidimensional proposal - the Terms-we-Serve-with (TwSw) social, computational, and legal framework.
+The Terms-we-Serve-with (TwSw) is a social, computational, and legal framework.
 Along each of its five dimensions, we help technology companies, communities, and policymakers co-design and operationalize critical feminist interventions that help them engage with AI in a way centered on trust, transparency, and human agency.